gtaubman/gct/README.md

-# gct
+# Gabe's Crypto Tracker

-Gabe's Crypto Tracker
+A terminal-based cryptocurrency tracker.
+Currently supports all GDAX cryptos only.